jmettraux/rufus-scheduler/README.md

 To prevent overlap, one can set :overlap => false.
 Such a job will not trigger if one of its instance is already running.

+The `:overlap` option is considered before the `:mutex` option when the scheduler is reviewing jobs for triggering.

 ### :mutex => mutex_instance / mutex_name / array of mutexes

 When a job with a mutex triggers, the job's block is executed with the mutex around it, preventing other jobs with the same mutex to enter (it makes the other jobs wait until it exits the mutex).